LordRevy/Inventory-Management-System/README.md

 ## How to Run

 1. Open `InventoryManagementSystem.sln` in Visual Studio.
-2. Click the Greem Triangle that says "Inventory Manager" beside it.
+2. Click the Greem Triangle that says **Inventory Manager** beside it.

 ---